Once They Were Gods

 “It’s all right,” James said, so quietly and so suddenly that Alex looked up.
 For a moment James looked as if he wanted to say more, but he didn’t say more.

 James turned Alex’s hands over and proceeded to clean the tiny, shallow wounds on his palms, his fingers.
 Downstairs, the phone began to ring—Dennis or Celine, perhaps, with an explanation, an apology.
 They ignored it.
 Evening was coming.
-From the window Alex could see lights blossoming in Amalia’s house, in their neighbors’ houses, and James asked Alex, as he had asked Alex every single day after the world ended, what he’d like to have for dinner.More stories like this by topic: Authors of color, Characters of color, Filipino/a authors, LGB characters, Philippines, Southeast Asian science fiction, Women authors
+From the window Alex could see lights blossoming in Amalia’s house, in their neighbors’ houses, and James asked Alex, as he had asked Alex every single day after the world ended, what he’d like to have for dinner.More stories like this by topic: Authors of color, Characters of color, Filipino/a authors, LGB characters, Philippines, Southeast Asian speculative fiction, Women authors